|

 reasonably occur at the speed of plot, which is to say it takes

-is occasionally useful for a GM to have some kind of gauge of
+is occasionally useful for a GM to have some kind of gauge for

 how long it should take to do something, for consistency if